rrenomeron/ublue-tr/README.md

-# Rich Renomeron's Experimental Builds of Fedora Silverblue and Project Bluefin
+# Rich Renomeron's Builds of Fedora Silverblue and Project Bluefin

 These are [Universal Blue](https://universal-blue.org)-based images built via [BlueBuild](https://bulue-build.org)'s tools with a bunch of my personal preferences baked in.